 What are perinatal stem cells?

-Perinatal stem cells are harvested from amniotic fluid from a pregnant mother who has consented to the process.
+Perinatal stem cells are harvested from amniotic fluid, umbilical cord tissue or placenta from a pregnant mother who has consented to the process.
 The cells are often secured when an expectant mother undergoes a scheduled c-section.
 Consent is obtained, and the fetus is not harmed in any way.
 The fluid is processed at an FDA regulated facility.
 Perinatal stem cells are very useful in regenerative medicine.